PART TEN: PAYMENTS AND COLLECTION

 Credit for tax on dividend in special cases

-207. If the agreement provides, in respect of certain categories of dividends, but
+207. If the agreement provides, in respect of certain categories of dividends,

 not in respect of others, that foreign taxes not imposed on them directly or by